nl-design-system/documentatie/patronen/formulieren-help.md

 Adobe Spectrum’s richtlijnen zeggen hier het volgende over:

-“_Don't use tooltips to communicate crucial information
+_“Don't use tooltips to communicate crucial information

 Show crucial information at all times, not just when a tooltip is displayed.
 A tooltip should only be used to provide supplementary context or hints to the message shown in help text.

 For example, in a scenario where a user is entering their password into a field, the crucial information would be to state the password requirements.
-Supplementary context would be a message about how to get help if they have forgotten their password._” [^spectrum-tooltips]
+Supplementary context would be a message about how to get help if they have forgotten their password.”_ [^spectrum-tooltips]

 #### Standaard staat